charliepark/tumblelog_v0/pages/about.md

 Work-wise, I’m a frontend engineer (but I’ve also spent time in people management, and my team loved me — the team I led had a CultureAmp engagement score of 95%, which is one of the highest in the industry).
 I’ve worked at Slack and IFTTT, and currently run my own indie personal finance webapp.

-I enjoy developing performant, accessible sites, and am comfortable with JavaScript (both React and vanilla JS, including ES6+ features/syntax), Typescript, semantic HTML, and CSS.
-I’ve spoken at industry conferences, on topics as varied as the performance benefits of flexbox and why tech dudes need to stop using the word “females” when talking about women.
+I enjoy developing performant, accessible sites, and am comfortable with JavaScript (both React and vanilla JS, including ES6+ features/syntax), Typescript, semantic HTML, and modern CSS, (like flexbox, CSS grid, etc.).

-<p><strong style="background: LemonChiffon">I’m currently looking to join a team of thoughtful, enthusiastic, friendly people.
+<p><strong style="background: hsla(60, 100%, 50%, 0.5)">I’m currently looking to join a team of thoughtful, enthusiastic, friendly people, as a frontend engineer.
 I’d love to chat with you, if that sounds like your team!</strong> My email’s charlie@charliepark.org.

 ## This Tumblelog